Get free access to

 It can be claimed only with respect to active income (income from employment, business activities and other independent gainful activities).
 Starting with January 1, 2020, it shall be claimed primarily with respect to taxable employment income.

-Resident taxpayers having taxable employment or business income are entitled to a tax credit for each dependent child living in the same household with him.
-As from July 1, 2022, the condition of required minimum amount of active income, was cancelled.
-In 2024, a credit of:
+Taxpayer having taxable employment or business income is entitled to a tax bonus for each dependent child living in the same household with him.
+As of January 2025, the tax bonus of:

-At the same time, the maximum amounts of tax credit were introduced, which depend on the number of children living in the same household.
-In 2024, they are as follows:
+The full amount of tax bonus further depends on the number of children living in the same household.
+In 2025, they are as follows:

 Number of dependent children | Maximum amount of tax credit (% from tax base from active income) |

-Starting from January 1, 2024, the tax credit on interest paid on a mortgage increased to 50% of paid interests during five years, up to EUR 1,200 (previously EUR 400) per year.
-Increased amount of tax credit can be claimed by individuals if certain conditions are met i.e., individuals aged between 18 and 35, who concluded new mortgage agreement after 1.1.2024; whose average monthly income is up to 1.6 times the average monthly salary of employees in the economy; no limit of the amount of mortgage (previously up EUR 50,000); the property should be for living purpose and cannot be rented.
+Starting from January 1, 2024, the tax bonus on interest paid on a mortgage increased to 50% of paid interests, up to EUR 1,200 (previously EUR 400) per year.
+Increased amount of tax bonus can be claimed by individuals if certain conditions are met i.e., individuals aged between 18 and 35, who concluded new mortgage agreement after 1.1.2024; whose average monthly income is up to 1.6 times the average monthly salary of employees in the economy; no limit of the amount of mortgage (previously up EUR 50,000); the property should be for living purpose and cannot be rented.
+The tax bonus is available for the first five years of the mortgage.

 Resident individuals are subject to tax on their worldwide income.
 Taxable amount is generally calculated in the same way as in the case of domestic income.

-Foreign dividends are generally exempt if paid from profits derived by the distributing company starting January 1, 2004 until December 31, 2016.
-Dividends paid out of pre-2004 profits and dividends from profits derived from January 1, 2017 to December 31, 2023 are taxable at 7%, or at 10% if profits derived from periods starting from January 1, 2024, If dividends are from foreign sources of non-cooperating state, the applicable tax rate increases up to 35%.
+Dividends paid out of pre-2004 profits and dividends from profits derived from January 1, 2017 to December 31, 2023 or from profits derived from January 1, 2025 are taxable at 7%.
+The rate 10% applies if profits derived from period 2024.
+If dividends are from foreign sources of non-cooperating state, the applicable tax rate increases up to 35%.

 Income earned from employment performed abroad is exempt in Slovakia if the taxpayer can prove that such income has been taxed abroad.
 There is no other unilateral double taxation relief, but relief may be obtained under a tax treaty.